CLT-groups with cyclic or abelian subgroups

 \section{Abstract}

-A group $G$ of order $n$ is said to be an ACLT (CCLT) group, if for every divisor $d$ of $n,$ where $d<n,$ $G$ has an abelian (cyclic) subgroup of order $d.$ A natural number $n$ is said to be an ACLT (CCLT) number if every group of order $n$ is an ACLT (CCLT) group.
-In this paper we find all ACLT and CCLT numbers and study various properties of ACLT (CCLT) groups.
+A finite group is called a {\em CLT-group} if it contains a subgroup corresponding to every divisor of the order of the group.
+It is said to be a {\em Cyclic (Abelian) CLT group} if it contains a cyclic (abelian) subgroup corresponding to every proper divisor of the order of the group.
+A natural number is said to be a {\em CCLT (ACLT) number} if every group of that order is a cyclic (abelian) CLT group.
+In this work, we classify all CCLT and ACLT numbers and study various properties of Cyclic (Abelian) CLT groups.
+We also show that the classes of CCLT and ACLT groups are contained in the class of supersolvable groups.
+Moreover, we introduce the function {\em CCLT-degree} on the set of non-cyclic finite groups and study the properties of this function.